5 mistakes businesses make during international expansion and how to avoid them | GoCardless

 GoCardless and YouGov have surveyed over 19,000 businesses and consumers around the world on their preferred payment methods for a number of common recurring payment use cases.

-In the B2B world, bank debit (also known as Direct Debit in the UK), dominates in most use cases in the UK, France, Germany and Australia.
+In the B2B world, bank debit (also known as ACH Debit in the US), dominates in most use cases in the UK, France, Germany and Australia.
 But interestingly, bank transfers are preferred for business invoices in all of the aforementioned countries.

 In Canada and the US, corporate cards are much more popular.
 In the US, for example, corporate cards are the preferred payment method for every single type of recurring payment, with at least 50% of respondents likely to choose it.